-SFARI Winter 2019 Pilot awardees announced SFARI is pleased to announce that it intends to fund 15 grants in response to the Winter 2019 Pilot Award request for applications (RFA).
+SFARI 2019 Research awardees announced SFARI is pleased to announce that it intends to fund nine grants in response to the 2019 Research Award request for applications.

 SFARI Gene: New data release New data were recently added to SFARI Gene.
 This data release included updated gene scores for candidate autism risk genes, as well as the addition of new genes and copy number variant loci associated with autism.
 New mouse and rat models were also added.